 5. Poor blood circulation

-Leg pain caused by poor circulation mainly affects the elderly and can appear at any time of the day but worsens after spending some time sitting or standing in the same position.
-The feet and ankles may become swollen and purplish in color, indicating difficulty in returning blood to the heart.
+Leg pain caused by poor circulation mainly affects older adults.
+It can occur at any time of the day, but it worsens after prolonged periods in the same position, like sitting or standing for too long.
+The feet and ankles can also become swollen and purple, which indicates difficulty with blood return to the heart.

-What to do: Lying with your belly up with your legs elevated for 30 minutes may help, but your doctor may indicate the use of medication to improve circulation, as well as the use of elastic compression stockings.
-In case of suspected thrombosis, you should go to the hospital quickly.
+What to do: Lying down on your back with your legs elevated for 30 minutes can help, but the doctor may prescribe medications to improve circulation, and may also recommend the use of compression stockings.
+If you suspect you have a thrombosis, you should proceed immediately to the hospital.

-Leg pain in children or adolescent can be caused by rapid bone growth, which can happen around 3 to 10 years of age and is not a serious change.
-The location of the pain is closer to the knee but can affect the entire leg reaching up to the ankle, it is common for the child to complain at night before going to sleep or after having performed some kind of more intense physical activity.
+Leg pain in children or adolescents can be a result of rapid bone growth, which can occur between the ages of 3 and 10.
+This is not a serious finding.
+The pain is usually most felt around the knee, but it can affect the entire leg all the way down to the ankle.
+Children will more often report pain at night, before going to sleep, or after engaging in heavier physical activity.

-Leg pain in pregnancy is a very common and normal symptom, especially in early pregnancy, as there is a large increase in estrogen and progesterone production, which causes dilatation of the veins in the legs, increasing the volume of blood.
-The growth of the baby in the womb, as well as the weight gained during the pregnancy, leads to the compression of the sciatic nerve and the inferior vena cava leading to swelling and pain in the legs.
+Leg pain during pregnancy is a very common and normal symptoms.
+It most commonly occurs at the beginning of pregnancy due to the increased production of estrogen and progesterone, which cause dilation of the leg veins and increase blood volume in the legs.
+The growth of the baby in utero, as well as the increasing weight of the woman, can also lead to compression of the sciatic nerve and of the inferior vena cava, which can lead to swelling in the legs.

 When to go to the doctor

-- When the pain in the leg is localized and very intense;
+- Leg pain that is localized to one spot and very intense

-At the doctor's appointment you should refer the intensity of the pain, when it appeared and what was done to try to soften it.
-The doctor may order tests to indicate the appropriate treatment, which can sometimes include the use of medication or physical therapy.
+You should report the intensity of pain you are experiencing, when it started, and what you have done to try to relieve it.
+The doctor may order exams to help guide the appropriate treatment, which may include physiotherapy or the use of medication.